Lionsberg/old-lionsberg-wiki/Lionsberg Community Information/Groups/Needs Guild/Needs Guild.md

 Doing this kind of back and forth with care and vigor allows us to be agile without sacrificing reliability and accountability.
 Perhaps the mechanism is a combination of email and chat room, both of which are recorded in the need.

+### creating a new need

+The minimum requirement for a new need is title and stakeholder.
+I personally prefer to add new needs directly into the dependency graph.
+Why?
+For one, this eliminates the high friction of filling out an unfamiliar and potentially lengthy form.

+The rest can be filled in or updated at any time in a form or a separate view.
+The stakeholder is usually the person creating the need, so that is the default and can be changed at any time.

 ### database

 Four tables (and their schemas) come to mind:

-- needs (id, description, conditions of satisfaction, date created, stakeholder, fulfillment team, rough delivery date, subordinate needs)
+- needs (id, description, conditions of satisfaction, date created, stakeholder, fulfillment team, rough delivery date, subordinate need ids, tag ids)
 - users (id, name, email, phone number, rating/reliability/accountability)
-- reports (id, description, type, reporter, date, duration)
+- reports (id, need id, description, type, reporter id, date, duration)
 - tags (id, description, title)

 ### examples